danielep71/VBA-Performance_Manager/README.md

 High-precision timing and benchmark-support utility for VBA on Windows.

-`cPerformanceManager` provides a single, session-bound interface for multiple timing backends, human-readable elapsed-time diagnostics, benchmark overhead measurement, pause helpers, and optional shared Excel “time-waster” suppression for cleaner benchmarking.
+`cPerformanceManager` provides a single, session-bound interface for multiple timing backends, numeric elapsed-time measurement, human-readable elapsed-time diagnostics, benchmark overhead measurement, pause helpers, and shared Excel “time-waster” suppression for cleaner benchmark runs.

 ---

-## Why this exists
+## Overview

-VBA's built-in timing options are often not ideal for benchmarking:
+VBA’s built-in timing options are often not ideal for instrumentation and benchmarking:

-- `Timer` has limited resolution and rolls over at midnight.
+- `Timer` has limited resolution and rolls over at midnight
-- `Now()` is wall-clock based and is not ideal as a primary benchmark source.
+- `Now()` is wall-clock based and is not a preferred monotonic benchmark source
-- Windows exposes better monotonic and high-resolution counters such as `QueryPerformanceCounter`.
+- Windows exposes better monotonic and high-resolution counters such as `QueryPerformanceCounter`

-This class wraps those sources behind a consistent API and adds benchmark-oriented utilities for Excel/VBA work.
+`cPerformanceManager` wraps those timing sources behind a consistent API and adds benchmark-oriented helpers for Excel/VBA projects.

 ---